luelvira/luelvira.github.io/content/posts/haskell/building_a_parser/index.md

 As mentioned before, grammars are defined by an alphabet and a set of production rules.
 For the alphabet, I use a set of _TOKENS_.
 A token is the smallest unit of information in the language that we are designing.
-At this point, our dummy calc only recognizes the simplest math expression \\(+, -, \*, /\\) and parenthesis to determine the priority of the operations.
+At this point, our dummy calc only recognizes the simplest math expression (+, -, \*, /) and parenthesis to determine the priority of the operations.
 But, at some point, I want to allow other operations such as assigning a value to a variable.

-We will create a file, named `Tokens.hs` in the folder `src/DummyCalc/Lexer/` and use a `Data` constructor to define them.
+We will create a file, named `Tokens.hs` in the folder `src/DummyCalc/Calc/Lexer/` and use a `Data` constructor to define them.

 The `Data` keyword allows for defining new data structures.
 We are wrapping a set of _newtype_ into a new `Data` type.
 So, when a function signature specifies the Data type created, it could be any of the new types that are defined within it.
 You can think of them as a combination of both, structs and enums.
+In `haskell` this declaration is known as algebraic data types.

 The `data` declaration looks like:

 ```haskell
 data <Type-Name> <type-args>